SUSE/cf-usb-sidecar/README.md

 This is the path of the CSM home directory, default value for this is /catalog-service-manager which is the path on the Catalog Service Manager's base docker image where all the extensions are available.
-There is no need to change the value of this variable in the SDL, if you are copying your extensions in the default path (which is strongly recommended).
-If you are running catalog service manager on your machine and trying to test the extensions scripts, you need to set this variable appropriately to point to the directory where your workspaces and connections extensions are located.

 ```
 export SIDECAR_HOME=${GOPATH}/src/github.com/SUSE/cf-usb-sidecar/examples/mysql